Container shipping and containers in a port

 GEODIS air freight and airplane

-5: Transfer your landed cargo via intermodal and ground freight
+5: Transfer your landed cargo via intermodal, rail, and ground freight

-During the ILA strike, carrier capacity is likely to fill up very quickly, resulting in higher rates and transportation delays.
-Please be aware that:
+During any industrial action, carrier capacity will fill up very quickly, resulting in higher rates and transportation delays.
+Please be aware that your 3PL provider would:

-• We’ll be able to support freight that has exited East and Gulf Coast port terminals before the strike starts on October 1.
+• Continue to support freight that exited East and Gulf Coast port terminals before any strikes begin.

-• If freight hasn’t exited the terminal by then, we’ll be available to help with transportation once the strike ends.
+• Would be available to help transport freight stuck in ports once the strike ends.

-• For West Coast ports, transportation providers and ground carriers will need to deal with extensive demand and congestion, which could lead to possible delays.
+• For West Coast ports, transportation providers and ground carriers would be dealing with extensive demand and congestion, which will cause delays.

-• Capacity is going to fill up very quickly, resulting in higher costs.
+• Capacity would fill up very quickly, resulting in higher costs.

-When you land your cargo in the U.S., you’ll need to get your containers to their destination.
-GEODIS is here to support you.
+When you land your cargo in the U.S., you would need to get your containers to their destination.
+GEODIS is here to support you now and in the future.
 We provide extensive intermodal and ground freight transport services and capacity solutions nationwide.

 • Deeply integrated and established intermodal, FTL, and LTL transport routes serving the East, West, and Gulf Coasts and every in between.